Before He Was President, George HW Bush Was The Man Who Fixed The CIA

 — CIA (@CIA) December 1, 2018

 During his tenure there, Bush came to love working as the CIA Director.
 For his 52nd birthday, the “masters of disguise” at the agency’s Office of Science and Technology dressed him up in disguise for a meeting.
-He was transformed into a man with red hair, thick glasses, and a big nose, and only blew his cover when he muttered “I’m sweating under this thing” in the meeting.
+He was transformed into a man with red hair, thick glasses, and a big nose — and only blew his cover when he muttered “I’m sweating under this thing,” in the meeting.

-Duane Clarridge, who served as the chief of Arab operations for the agency’s directorate of operations under Bush, expressed before his passing how much respect Bush had from the spies who worked within the agency.
+Duane Clarridge, who served as the chief of Arab operations for the agency’s directorate of operations under Bush, expressed — before Bush’s passing — how much respect Bush had from the spies who worked within the agency.

 “He was very much of the view, ‘let the troops do their jobs.’
 He was there to support them.
 He was very people-oriented.”

 Bush also ruffled feathers among senior leaders in the CIA, eventually firing some of them.
-And as is customary for people in high ranking government agencies, he was also forced to make some controversial decisions during his time as director, one of which would have been his decision to approve an in-depth analysis of the Soviet Union’s military capabilities, at that time still during the Cold War.
+And as is customary for people in high ranking government agencies, he was also forced to make some controversial decisions during his time as director, one of which would have been his decision to approve an in-depth analysis of the Soviet Union’s military capabilities during the Cold War.

-Ironically, his own son, George W. Bush, who would later serve two terms in the White House, was inherently suspicious of the CIA throughout his eight years as president.
+Ironically, his own son, George W. Bush — who would later serve two terms in the White House — was inherently suspicious of the CIA throughout his eight years as president.